If you’re in debt to your energy supplier, you should seek advice as soon as possible.

 If you are in demonstrable hardship you may be able to get a grant to help you to pay a large energy bill or to pay off an energy debt.
 Grants do not have to be paid back.
 However, these grants are all discretionary, and most grant providers will want to see that you are taking steps to avoid a recurrence of the crisis by reviewing your budget, correctly prioritising any debts and taking any steps that you can to reduce energy use.

 Wimbledon Guild provide grants for eligible people in Merton to help with large fuel bills that they can not afford to pay.
 A Care Needs Assessor from Carers Support Merton can help you complete a grant application for Wimbledon Guild.

 Grants from Energy Suppliers

-In addition, some energy suppliers also run grant schemes to support customers having difficulty in paying a bill.
-You will find that most require that you have received debt advice before applying, in order to ensure that ones the bill has been paid you have a sustainable budget to work to moving forwards.
+In addition, some energy suppliers also run grant schemes to support customers who are having difficulty paying a bill.
+You will find that most require that you have received debt advice before applying, in order to ensure that once the bill has been paid, you have a sustainable budget to work to.